 Cardiff State Beach is at the southernmost section of Encinitas in the coastal community of Cardiff-by-the-Sea.
 You will find this Beach just south of the San Elijo State Beach and where the San Elijo Lagoon enters the ocean.

 The San Elijo Lagoon is one of the most extensive remaining coastal wetlands in San Diego County, covering over 1000 acres and hosting over 1000 plant and animal species.

-Notably, dogs are allowed here provided that they are on leashes.
+Notably, dogs are allowed here, provided that they are on leashes.
 No other beach in Encinitas allows dogs, even on leashes.

 The End of the Tour

-First off I would like to thank you from the bottom of my heart for joining me on this tour of the beaches of Encinitas!
+First, I would like to thank you from the bottom of my heart for joining me on this tour of the beaches of Encinitas!

-May I suggest you come here on a shallow tide day and that way you will be able to walk the entire 6 miles of Encinitas coast.
-Starting from Cardiff-By-The-Sea all the way north of Grandview Beach to Carlsbad!
+May I suggest you come here on a shallow tide day?
+And that way, you can walk 6 miles of Encinitas coast, from Cardiff north of Grandview Beach to Carlsbad!

 Please leave any comments or questions you might have.
-Also, I would love to see any favorite beach pictures that you might have and would like to share.
+Also, I would love to see any favorite beach pictures you might have and would like to share.
 Here is to another day and another beach!